 A career in social work gives you the opportunity to give others the support and services they need to improve their lives.
 It can be a very rewarding career—particularly if you have the skills necessary to provide services at the highest level.
-One way to acquire those skills is by earning a master’s in social work (MSW) from a CSWE-accredited program.
+One way to acquire those skills is by earning a bachelor's in social work (BSW) or a master's in social work (MSW) from a CSWE-accredited program.
 Learn how this accreditation can help ensure you receive a quality social work education.

 What Is the CSWE?

 The Council on Social Work Education (CSWE) is a nonprofit national association representing more than 2,500 members as well as graduate and undergraduate programs.
 The CSWE is recognized by the Council of Higher Education Accreditation as the only accrediting agency for social work education in the U.S.

 What Is Accreditation?

 Accreditation is a process by which an outside agency evaluates a university and certifies that it meets established educational standards.
 CSWE accreditation means that the CSWE’s accreditation board has reviewed a university’s BSW and MSW degree programs and found that it meets the highest standards for social work education.